CUUP1DON/TS4-Creator-Tools/README.md

 - Hair Acc: Does what it says :3
 - Black: Disables slider use on mesh it's applied to.
 - White: For lamp glows.
-Disclaimer: This addon was made using the help of claude.ai

-## TS4 Creator Tools v1.6 (7.5.2025)
-- Made it so your mesh doesn't have to be named S4Studio_Mesh_1 to change vertex colors
-- Added the BONE SHAPE DESTROYER - goodbye unnecessary empty object
-- Added the ability to load rigs and body meshes
-- Added black and white vertex colors
-- Made it so link rig will use the existing armature modifier instead of adding additional ones
-- Made it so link rig will use any armature with the word ‘rig’ in it
-- Made it so link rig will ask you WHAT rig you want to link if there are multiple present in the scene
-- Made it so the REF mesh won’t be deleted after transferring weights
-- Added delete REF mesh button
-- Added button to add or change Cut #.
-Can change multiple meshes cut # if they’re selected at the same time
-- Added button to make LODs EZ.
-Use merge by distance so they don’t split apart at the seams
-- Added button to enable wireframe and the snap tool to make connecting seams of meshes easier
-- Made it so check uv button doesn't make dupes of the uv_1
-- Made some of the boxes prettier
-- Made it so the limit for subdividing the REF mesh is 10
-- Fixed issue where it would sometimes duplicate weights (i hope)
-- see you in another year lol

-## TS4 Creator Tools v1.5 (5.14.2024)
-- Support for Blender 3.6.
-Might not work in 4.0+ but you can try.
-- Added Rename Mesh: It quickly renames your meshes to what the addon needs to work.
-I.e. s4studio_mesh_1 or REF quickly.
-- Added UV Checker: It adds and renames maps if needed.
-I.e. if your mesh has no uv_1, it will add it so you can do a data transfer without worrying about it.
-- Added Subdivide: Gives more polys to the REF mesh and helps make weights and uv_1 smoother.
-- Added Data Transfer: Transfers the uv_1 without you having to do it yourself.
-- Added Remove Doubles: Removes vertices that are duplicate and/or very close together.
-Helpful for keeping meshes together at their seams.
-- Added Tris to Quads & Triangulate Faces: Changes the face types of your mesh.
-Helpful for more precise UV Map editing and making the mesh more game ready.
-Helps prevent small run-away weights in game.
-- Added Weight Transfer: Transfer weights from REF mesh to s4studio_mesh_1 without you having to do it yourself.
-- Added Link Rig: Link rig to mesh in a single click.
-- Added Smooth Weights: Will smooth the weights of the mesh.
-I recommend using remove doubles if your mesh is edge split, it will keep the mesh together at the seams.
-Automatically turns off mirroring when used.
-- Added Limit Weights: TS4 only accepts 4 weights per vertex in a mesh, more than that gets limited.
-Helps prevent run-away weights in game.
-- Added Vertex Paints: Assign a vertex color to your mesh in a single click.